 handler-The handler to be disassociated from this.
 When null nothing happens.
 When the handler is not already associated with this then nothing happens.
-Available since RTSJ 2.0 Inherited by AyncEvent hasHandlers hasHandlers() '''
+Since RTSJ 2.0 Inherited by AyncEvent hasHandlers true when and only when at least one handler is associated with this event.

+Signature

+public boolean

+hasHandlers()